ankit2022dsvv/IPL_DASHBOARD/README.md

-# IPL_DASHBOARD
-Tablue DashBoard
-Problem Statement You work as a data analyst at IFP, a nationally recognised news agency, which is based out of New Delhi, and provides news reports and feeds to magazines, newspapers and TV broadcasters all over the country.
-The Sports Editor of the agency has approached you to build a Tableau dashboard of IPL statistics over the years since its inception in order to create an infographic for a newsletter that their team is working on.
-For this newsletter, in some cases, they will use the visual representations as you have created in Tableau directly for their infographic, and in a few other cases, they will use important statistics after trying out the different filters and customisations that you have provided for interactivity.
-Therefore, you are expected to build an interactive dashboard in Tableau for this purpose.
-Let’s watch the upcoming video and listen to Shreyas as he states the broad objective of this assignment.

-In order to complete this assignment, you need to use the following two data set files:

-matches.csv - It contains match-level information for each and every match held in IPL from 2008 to 2017. deliveries.csv - It contains ball-by-ball information for each of the matches.

-Combining the information in these two data sets, you will be creating an interactive dashboard that highlights some of the important statistics of IPL over the years.
-You will learn more about the datasets in one of the videos below.

-Assignment Sub-tasks
+IPL Statistics Dashboard
+Overview
+This project presents an interactive Tableau dashboard visualizing IPL (Indian Premier League) statistics from its inception in 2008 to 2017.
+The dashboard is designed for the Sports Editor of IFP, a national news agency, to create engaging infographics for their newsletter.
+The visualizations highlight key match, player, and team statistics to provide insights into IPL performance over the years.

+Objective
+The primary objective of this project is to build an interactive dashboard that includes:

+Match Statistics

-Match Statistics Toss outcome vs Match outcome (for each Ground/Venue) Biggest wins (by runs and by wicket) Highest totals (across all the seasons)
+Toss outcome vs. match outcome for each venue
+Biggest wins (by runs and by wickets)
+Highest totals across all seasons
+Player Statistics

-Player Statistics Orange Cap contenders (The batsmen who have scored the maximum number of runs in a particular season) Purple Cap contenders (The bowlers who have taken the maximum number of wickets in a particular season) Batsmen who have hit the most number of fours and sixes (per season and overall)
+Orange Cap contenders (highest run-scorers per season) Purple Cap contenders (highest wicket-takers per season) Batsmen with the most fours and sixes (per season and overall) Team Statistics

-Team Statistics Season-wise team performance (wins vs losses) Win %age ( home vs away)
+Season-wise team performance (wins vs. losses)
+Win percentage (home vs. away)
+Data Sources
+This dashboard utilizes the following datasets:

+matches.csv: Contains match-level information for each IPL match from 2008 to 2017. deliveries.csv: Provides ball-by-ball information for each match.
+These datasets were combined to extract meaningful statistics and insights.

+Installation
+Ensure you have Tableau installed on your computer.
+Download the matches.csv and deliveries.csv files from the provided source.
+Open Tableau and connect to the CSV files.
+Load the data and create the necessary visualizations as per the outlined objectives.
+Usage
+The dashboard includes various interactive elements:

+Filters: Users can filter data by season, team, player, and venue.
+Hover Effects: Hovering over data points provides additional details.
+Drill-Down: Users can click on elements to explore deeper insights.
+Viewing the Dashboard
+Open the Tableau workbook (.twb or .twbx file) in Tableau.
+Use the interactive filters to customize the view based on your interests.